stevelonny/labsimnum/README.md

 This is a collection of exercises written during Laboratorio di Simulazione Numerica (A.A.
 2023-2024) @UNIMI.
 It's a pair of `C++` codes for data generation and `jupyter-notebook` for data analysis.

+_Disclaimer: I've used this course to experiment with classes and some features of C++ such as smart pointers.
+This has resulted in some garbled code and it is not easy to read._

 ## Usage

 ### Dependences